 35 MPH

-33 M H

 CROWN W/2% SLOPES Min.
 Horz.
 Curve Radius 510' Inside of southbound lane

 Resulting C/L Radius 504'

 2% SHED (SUPERELEV.)
 Min.
 Horz.
 Curve Radius 408' Inside of northbound lane

 Resulting C/L Radius 426'

-^{} Min. curve radius from AASHTO Table 3-13b.
+Min. curve radius from AASHTO Table 3-13b.

 40 MPH

 CROWN W/2% SLOPES Min.
 Horz.
-Curve Radius Resulting C/L Radius 762' 756' Inside of southbound lane 2% SHED (SUPERELEV.)
+Curve Radius 762' Inside of southbound lane

+Resulting C/L Radius 756'

+2% SHED (SUPERELEV.)
 Min.
 Horz.
-Curve Radius Resulting C/L Radius 593' 611' Inside of northbound lane
+Curve Radius 593' Inside of northbound lane

+Resulting C/L Radius 611'

-^{} Min. curve radius from AASHTO Table 3-13b.
+\ Min. curve radius from AASHTO Table 3-13b.

 A design speed of 35 mph was used for the preferred alignment.
 The smaller curve radius results in significantly less impact to existing trees and the lower speed presents a safer condition along the frontage of an elementary school.
-The preferred alignment assumes a crowned section when fully built-out, and utilizes a minimum centerline radius of 504'.
-Though a superelevated section results in a smaller required radius, and less impact to trees, it was not feasible because of geometric constraints at the new intersection with NE 232^{nd} Ave and the new connector road.
+The preferred alignment assumes a crowned section when fully built-out, and utilizes a minimum centerline radius of 504 ft. for the first (and largest) horizontal curve.
+Though a superelevated section results in a smaller required radius, and less impact to trees, it was not feasible because of geometric constraints at the new intersection with NE 232nd Ave and the new connector road.
 A uniform crown section is preferred in final build-out for its simplicity and for easier access from the south (where the terrain is lower), and for consistency with other local urban arterials.
+The second horizontal curve has a radius of 756 ft.